codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 (accessing each other's database tables etc), you might want to introduce an architecture that establishes clear boundaries between teams (and their associated data).
 This could be a hard network boundary (via an API), or a softer boundary via a service within the codebase (e.g. one package talking to a service in another package in Java).

+### Performance
+If you ever find yourself in a situation where you need to create a highly performant system, this will (and should) affect the decisions you make with your architecture.
+And architectural decisions will not just be confined to macro design (how you arrange your systems), but also at micro level, i.e. creating performant code.
+Even within the context of having to create highly performant systems, different approaches will be taken.
+For instance, some might spend more time focusing at the macro level, others might spend a bit more time (either through necessity) at the micro level, ensuring the code they write is optimal, in terms of performance.

+Interestingly, optimising for performance is not simply about creating a system that performs its desired functionality in a timely manner.
+You see what that previous sentence says is: the system must be performant when it is running.
+This also means it must be running and ready to run its ultra performant code.
+This will further impact our architectural decisions because it is yet another aspect to optimise for.